 - Scratching the ears.

-In the most severe cases of dog food allergies, you’ll even see signs of lethargy and depression in your dog.
+In the most severe cases you’ll even see signs of lethargy and depression in your dog.

 If you notice any of these symptoms in your dog, you should talk to your vet.
 They’ll be able to run tests to see if a dog food allergy is indeed the cause of your dog’s problems.
 And if it is, a simple change of diet is often all that’s needed to fix the issue.